 Roof rats cause damage to structures by chewing, eating stored foods and carrying diseases, such as Hantavirus.
 They are most famous for spreading the highly contagious bubonic plague in the Middle Ages.
 Rats will also attack both animals and humans.
 Human babies and even adults have been killed in rat attacks.

+Interested in more rat facts for kids?
 Find more educational information for use in your classroom, including a profile on roof rats, at the official NPMA website.